-ENG 031, ENGLISH FOR THE FOREIGN BORN II3 credit hours

-Placement based on results of English Placement Test (EPT) or successful completion of ENG 030
+ENG 031.
+English for the Foreign Born II.........3 credit hours Placement based on results of English Placement Test (EPT) or successful completion of ENG 030 3 hours per week (3-0) Fulfills core elements: None

 This course is a continuation of English 030.
-Grading uses the satisfactory/ unsatisfactory system.
+Grading uses the satisfactory/unsatisfactory system.